-

 Recreation and Relaxation

 Tom and Shirley both prefer outdoor activities, including hiking and backpacking, canoeing and gardening.
-For many summers, they have hiked and camped in the Sierra Nevada and the Rocky Mountains, especially in the Yellowstone Park back country, where Tom worked summers during his college years.
+For many summers, they have hiked and camped in the Sierra Nevada and the Rocky Mountains, including the Yellowstone Park back country, where Tom worked summers during his college years.

 Tom also maintains a vegetable garden and keeps bees, producing a fine Nicholl Knob mixed herb honey.